solo-io/autopilot/README.md

 # todo

+- refactor metrics. make a factory for it
+- Query method on workers that take metrics as an input

 - validate method for project config
     - check operatorName is kube compliant
     - apiVerson, kind, phases are correct